gasparka/thesis/docs/2_pyha.rst

     y = simulate(dut, x)                 # all outputs are floats
     # assert or plot results

-The simulation results shown in :numref:`fix_sat_wrap`, show that the hardware related simulations differ from the model.
+The simulation results shown in :numref:`sim_fix_adder`, show that the hardware related simulations differ from the model.
 This is because the model is implemented in floating-point arithmetic while hardware typing is limited to [-1;1] range.
 Notice that the mismatch starts when the value rises over ``1.0``.

-.. _fix_sat_wrap:
+.. _sim_fix_adder:
 .. figure:: ../examples/block_adder/img/sim_fix.png
     :align: center
     :figclass: align-center